 In 2016, Scheyett was appointed as the Dean of the School of Social Work at the University of Georgia (UGA).
 Immediately after joining UGA’s faculty, she worked with faculty to prioritize and strengthen the school’s programs to better meet the challenges of the 21st century, expanding interdisciplinary opportunities, increasing research activity, promoting diversity, fostering meaningful community collaborations, and grounding all in a fundamental focus on social and economic justice.
-She led the development and launch of UGA’s online MSW, undergraduate social work minor, and online certificate in nonprofit management and leadership.
+She led the development and launch of UGA’s online MSW, undergraduate social work minor, certificate in substance use counseling, and online certificate in nonprofit management and leadership.
 Committed to communication and connection with stakeholders—she also founded two new annual School magazines: Wanted: Social Justice and Research Review.

 Scheyett continues to contribute to the field through her scholarship and mentoring of faculty.
 Even with the heavy administrative and leadership demands in her role as Dean at USC and UGA, she continues to publish and present at national conferences.
 Most recently, she presented on an innovative project exploring the intersection of mental health and rurality focusing on farmer mental health based on a unique collaboration with the UGA Agricultural Extension Services.
 She also has worked to expand the role of social work internationally with her presentation "What is Social Work" for the Japanese Association of Social Workers.